CH-148 Cyclone procurement project

 Project summary

+The Government of Canada is procuring 28 CH-148 Cyclone helicopters.
 This project has a phased approach for the gradual introduction of capabilities for the Cyclone, called a “blocking strategy”.
-Throughout this phased approach, five versions of the Cyclone will be delivered, each version building on the configuration for the previous one.
+Throughout this phased approach, five versions of the Cyclone will be delivered, each version building on the configuration of the previous one.
 The entire fleet will be delivered in its final configuration as Capability Release 2.1.

-Canada’s new CH-148 is a maritime helicopter that conducts anti-submarine and anti-surface warfare, search and rescue, and utility missions.
+Canada’s CH-148 is a maritime helicopter that conducts anti-submarine and anti-surface warfare, search and rescue, and utility missions.
 The CH-148 Cyclone will provide tactical transport for national and international security efforts.

 Project phases